conswang/webgpu-impact/README.md

 Overview
 ==================================
 This project attempts to:
 1. Provide a WebGPU implementation of a non-photorealistic renderer.
-This will be done by implementing the non-PBR shaders as described in this article ![Blender NPR: Recreating the Genshin Impact Shader]{https://www.artstation.com/blogs/bjayers/9oOD/blender-npr-recreating-the-genshin-impact-shader}
+This will be done by implementing the non-PBR shaders as described in this article: [Blender NPR: Recreating the Genshin Impact Shader](https://www.artstation.com/blogs/bjayers/9oOD/blender-npr-recreating-the-genshin-impact-shader) using vertex and fragment shaders
-2. Enrichen the ecosystem of compute shader applications in WebGPU
+2. Enrichen the ecosystem of compute shader applications in WebGPU by rendering real-time grass according to this paper: [Responsive Real-Time Grass Rendering for General 3D Scenes](https://www.cg.tuwien.ac.at/research/publications/2017/JAHRMANN-2017-RRTG/JAHRMANN-2017-RRTG-draft.pdf)

 Installation
 ==================================